Seamus Hinz

 I got my start programming by making small games in Gamemaker Studio 2 for fun.

-This culminated in me leading a small team of 3 to create a web game which went on to be commerically licensed to coolmathgames.com
+This culminated in me leading a small team of 3 to create a web game which went on to be commercially licensed to coolmathgames.com

-Currently, I'm working on improving my skills and knowledge in technologies like React and FastAPI, So that I can apply them in new and exciting projects.
+Currently, I'm working on improving my skills and knowledge in React, backend development, and more so that I can apply them in new and exciting projects.

-I've also been developing my proficiency in Swift and SwiftUI for native iOS, macOS, and iPadOS development.
+I've also been developing my proficiency in Swift and SwiftUI for native Apple platform development.

 Projects